abmorte/PrivacyChain/README.md

 # PrivacyChain

 ## Introduction
-A framework for personal data persistence in DLT applications for compliance to RTBF and right to retification of the LGPD - Brazilian law for personal data protection.
+A framework for personal data persistence in DLT applications for compliance to RTBF and right to rectification of the LGPD - Brazilian law for personal data protection.

  ![PrivacyChain OpenAPI specification](img/privacychain-spec.png)

 ---

 ## Motivation
-This project is part of the Dissertation of the Master's at PPGTI-IFPB.
-The dissertation is
+This project is part of the Dissertation of the Master at PPGTI-IFPB.
-the partial requirement to get the Master Title.

-In applications based on DLT (Distributed Ledger Technology), or blockchain as they are more commonly called, that process personal data, the characteristic of immutability intrinsic to this technology can be an obstacle for the data subject exercises the rights to be forgotten and to rectification of compliance with the LGPD – Brazilian Law for the Protection of Personal Data.
+In applications based on DLT (Distributed Ledger Technology), or blockchain as they are more commonly called, that process personal data, the characteristic of immutability intrinsic to this technology can be an obstacle for the data subject exercises the rights to be forgotten and to rectification for compliance with the LGPD – Brazilian Law for the Protection of Personal Data.

 An investigation was conducted.
 The investigation showed the suitability of using two techniques combined: (1) off-chain storage and (2) cryptographic commitment.

 A framework PrivacyChain was built with two techniques cited above.
 PrivacyChain features are made available through an API.
-Each resource of PrivacyChain is implemented as a API's endpoint.
+Each resource of PrivacyChain is implemented as an API's endpoint.

 ---